Crown witness says attempted murder accused repeatedly told her she caused head-on crash

 Martelli said she overheard Bickley saying to Paul: "Don't worry darling, we'll worry about that later."

-Bickley, who appeared lucid, told her that he and Paul were returning home from an event and both had a "skinful", but his then-partner had caused the crash.
+Bickley, who appeared lucid, told her that he and Paul were returning home from an event and both had a "skinful", but it was his then-partner who had caused the crash.

+The court heard that Bickley was found to be just under the adult blood alcohol limit.

 Wendy Foster, a Hamilton teacher, said she had been travelling about 100m behind the station wagon for up to two minutes before it crashed.

-Foster said she had seen the vehicle she was following weaving in its lane before the driver appeared to regain control, but a few seconds later, it suddenly "rocketed" across the road.
+Foster said she had seen it weaving in its lane before the driver appeared to regain control, but a few seconds later, it suddenly "rocketed" across the road.

 "I felt so sorry for the oncoming vehicle as there was nothing it could do."

-Crash analyst Constable Michael Chelley said he found two sets of distinctive yaw marks on the road which confirmed Bickley's vehicle slid sideways from left to right across the centre line before hitting the Hilux.
+Crash analyst Constable Michael Chelley said there were two sets of distinctive yaw marks on the road which confirmed Bickley's vehicle slid sideways from left to right across the centre line, before hitting the Hilux.

-To have left these yaw marks and gouges, the station wagon had to be going at between 67km/h to 73km/h at least, he said.
+To have left these yaw marks and gouges on the road, the station wagon had to be going between 67km/h to 73km/h at least, he said.

-Chelley said there were no visible signs of braking on the road before impact.
+Chelley said there were no visible signs of brake marks on the road before impact.

 However, under cross-examination by Paul's lawyer, he conceded there was no way of knowing its exact speed before it crossed the rumble line or at the point of impact.